-If the command returns FAIL, please contact Sonardyne's Product helpline:
+If the command returns FAIL, please contact our product helpline: support@sonardyne.com.

-support@sonardyne.com.
-Alternatively, Sonardyne's 24HR Emergency Telephone Helpline can be called:

-+44 (0) 1252 877600.
+Alternatively, Sonardyne's 24HR emergency telephone helpline can be called:+44 (0) 1252 877600.
 During normal office hours, this is answered between 08:00 and 17:00 GMT.

-Outside of these hours, your call is automatically transferred to our out of hours agency who will log the details of your emergency and alert the appropriate Sonardyne personnel.
+Outside of these hours, your call is automatically transferred to our out-of-hours agency who will log the details of your emergency and alert the appropriate Sonardyne personnel.